hmrc/individuals-charges-api/resources/public/api/conf/1.0/docs/overview.md

-This API allows developers to provide taxpayers financial data for their pension charges.
+This API allows developers to provide financial data for a customer’s pension charges.
 Here a developer can:

 * retrieve pension charges
 * create and amend pension charges